lunchflow/actual-flow/README.md

 ## About Lunch Flow

 [Lunch Flow](https:lunchflow.app) is a tool that allows you to connect your banks globally to the tools you love.
-We currently support multiple open banking providers (GoCardless, Finicity, MX, SimpleFin, Finverse, and more ...).
+We currently support multiple open banking providers (GoCardless, Finicity, MX, Finverse, and more ...).

 ## Demo